rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md

 :::note

-The authorized cluster endpoint only works on Rancher-launched Kubernetes clusters.
-In other words, it only works in clusters where Rancher [used RKE](../../../reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md#tools-for-provisioning-kubernetes-clusters) to provision the cluster.
-It is not available for clusters in a hosted Kubernetes provider, such as Amazon's EKS.
+The authorized cluster endpoint only works on Kubernetes clusters launched by Rancher.
+In Kubernetes v2.6.3 and later, this means clusters where Rancher used RKE, RKE2, or K3S to provision the cluster.
+Prior to Rancher v2.6.3, it was only available for RKE, not RKE2 or K3s.
+It's also not available for clusters in a hosted Kubernetes provider, such as Amazon's EKS.

 :::